pmperpm/git-story-project/README.md

-“Once upon a time, in a land full of bugs,”
+Once upon a time, in a land full of bugs among all of bug it have a bug name Johan want to go outside to human land
-"One weak Bug name Joey Fight with Demon Bug"